 Fort Wayne Children's Zoo

-The Fort Wayne Children’s Zoo closes on October 6 this year.
+The Fort Wayne Children’s Zoo is open through October 31 this year.
 This is always a fun time to visit, as there are pumpkins and cornstalks and gourds all over the place!
 (Don’t miss the peacocks that also like to peck at the local produce.)
 Of course, the weather is variable, but the last day is usually sunny and warm, and you can have a last creamy ice cream cone outside.
 Check out the African Journey for some especially nice fall foliage; the super-high hills around the lions’ area have crisp, golden grasses and the changing leaves frame the creeks so beautifully.

 Riverfront Fort Wayne